ronkok/Hurmet/docs/en/manual.md

     * ¢`r∠θ`    The characters `/_` will auto-correct into ∠ and ¢`θ` is in radians.

-    Also, the character **°** is now an operator that multiplies the previous number by ¢`π//180`.
-So one can also write a polar notation as ¢`r∠θ°`.
+    Also, the character **°** is now a unit name.
+So one can also write a polar notation as ¢`r∠θ°` and the phase angle will be unit-aware.
     The characters `ooo` will auto-correct into °

     Examples: